 Professional Writing Instruction

-In professional settings, the ability to write succinct, clear, and effective memoranda and policy papers is invaluable.
-Our students receive extensive feedback and one-on-one coaching from our writing instructor to develop their writing skills.
+Our students receive extensive feedback and one-on-one coaching from our writing instructor to develop professional writing skills.

-During the summer after the first year, MPP students complete required internships.
-These positions allow them to field test their new analytical tools, make connections for their master’s projects, determine areas for further study, and perhaps discover a career they love—or cross one off their list.
+All MPP students complete required internships.
+Students field test their new analytical tools, make connections for their master’s projects, determine areas for further study, and perhaps discover a career they love—or cross one off their list.

 - The World Bank